home biography publications speeches organisations images @contact

 Gareth Evans

-He is married to Professor Merran Evans, an econometrician who is Pro Vice-Chancellor (Planning and Quality) at Monash University, Australia.
-They have two adult children, Caitlin and Eamon, and three grandchildren.
+He is married to Dr Merran Evans, an econometrician who was formerly Pro Vice-Chancellor (Planning and Quality) at Monash University, Australia.
+They have two adult children, Caitlin and Eamon, and four grandchildren.
 His leisure interests are reading and writing, travel, architecture, opera, golf and Australian Rules football.

 See also